 The Library Learning Commons (LLC) in Hale La'akea provides the Windward CC community with a variety of services and resources.
 Professional librarians assist with all aspects of student research and offer customized class instruction and workshops.
-Study spaces in the LLC include group study rooms with whiteboards and monitors, lounge seating, quiet study carrels, and an open computer lab with 50 computers loaded with in-demand software.
-The library houses over 50,000 books and DVDs, including thousands of items in the beautiful Hawaiian Collection Room.
+Study spaces in the LLC include group study rooms with whiteboards and monitors, lounge seating, quiet study carrels, and an open computer lab loaded with in-demand software.
+The library houses over 40,000 books and DVDs, including thousands of items in the beautiful Hawaii Collection Room.
 Current University of Hawai'i students and employees may borrow library materials with a photo ID.
 Non-UH community members may apply for a Community Borrower Card for a modest fee.

-The Library's website provides access to over 180,000 ebooks and videos and dozens of online reference and research databases.
+The Library's website provides access to over 250,000 ebooks and videos and over 60 online reference and research databases.